poonmk/When-passing-fails/README.md

-# Probabilistic models for multiple-choice (MC) test analysis
+# Probabilistic models for multiple-choice test analysis

 ## Introduction

-A hierarachical series of probablistic models of psychometric states (e.g., knowledge, guessing, blunder) in MC testing.
+A hierarachical series of probablistic models of psychometric states (e.g., knowledge, guessing, blunder) in multiple-choice testing.

 ## Description of python scripts